DevMahmoud10/fast.ai-Projects/Pneumonia Diagnosing using CNN/readme.md

 <img src="imgs/wholenetwork.png"/>

 ## Final Thought
-I tried resnet101 and densenet 161 architechtures and got same results oth this model so I suggest to try another pre-trained model like Xception.
+I tried resnet101 and densenet 161 architectures and got same results oth this model so I suggest to try another pre-trained model like Xception.